 - Hepatitis C and Alcohol

-An easy-to-read color brochure detailing alcohol's effects on the liver and on hepatitis C infection and treatment.
+An easy-to-read fact sheet detailing alcohol's effects on the liver and on hepatitis C infection and treatment.

 - Drinking Diary Card and Change Plan